-PhD students will give a program-wide seminar presentation of their own research during either their third or fourth year.
+PhD students are required to give a program-wide seminar presentation of their own research during either their third or fourth year.
 This will typically be completed during the Graduate Research Symposium held in the Spring Semester each year.

 Critical feedback will be given on overall quality of presentation.